Pros and cons of different robotics solutions for order fulfillment

 • Long installation times: it typically takes 1-2 years to install a shuttle system given the extensive infrastructure required and long lead times from suppliers.

-• No flexibility: shuttle systems cannot be easily reconfigured or scaled up once installed given the extensive infrastructure required.
+• No flexibility: shuttle systems cannot be easily reconfigured or scaled up given the extensive infrastructure required.

-• Single points of failure: a broken lift or conveyor belt can cause the whole system to stop and acts as a single point of failure.
+• Single points of failure: a broken lift or conveyor belt can cause the whole system to stop for an extended period of time.

 Cube storage